Skip to content

 If you use badges to call out a particular REST API method, use the variant that most closely matches what appears for OpenAPIs in Swagger.

-- GET -
+• GET - variant="note" (blue)

 Code blocks

-).
+Code blocks in Markdown are fenced by three beginning and ending backticks (```).
 More information is found here.
 Information about how Starlight uses Expressive Code is also provided.

 Hovering over a Starlight code block will display a copy button.